 Backstage, his screw-ball 1930’s farce had its world premier at The Court Theatre in Christchurch, New Zealand in 2009.

-His musical Burlesque, co-written with Adam Megiddo, about the 1950’s Communist witch-hunts in America, was staged at the Jermyn Street Theatre in 2011.
+His musical Burlesque, co-written with Adam Megiddo, was staged at the Jermyn Street Theatre in 2011.
 It won Best Musical at the Off West End Awards in 2012.

-The Lad Himself, his play about self-loathing radio and TV comedian Tony Hancock, was staged at the 2012 Edinburgh Festival.
+The Lad Himself, his play about TV & radio comedian Tony Hancock, was staged at the 2012 Edinburgh Festival.

 Slum Boy – the story of sad face comedian Les Dawson’s rise from the slums of Manchester to fame.
 Cast of one.

-Baghdad Boogie – two Western hostages, a quiet American & a deranged Canadian, held in Syria find their humanity while in chains.
+East Wind – two Western hostages, a quiet American & a deranged Canadian, held in the Middle East find their humanity while in chains.
 Cast of two.

-After Arthur – Peter Cook & Dudley Moore’s volatile competiveness is explored after Moore’s Hollywood success in the movie Arthur.
+After Arthur – Peter Cook & Dudley Moore’s volatile competitiveness is explored after Moore’s Hollywood success in the movie Arthur.
 Cast of two.